Our studio will be permanently closing on February 18th 2023. We will provide classes through Friday February 17th

 Daisy Pavlovics - Daisy grew up as a dancer, cheerleader, and primarily a gymnast.
 As her gymnastics days came to an end, she looked for something new, and that’s when she found aerial silks.
 Through aerial silks, she is able to explore and utilize her flexibility, strength, and movement through new and exciting ways.
 Daisy coached recreational gymnastics for several years and now teaches acrobatic dance and yoga.
 Her heart has always been drawn to teaching in various forms whether academic, artistic, or athletic.
 Daisy embraces her ability to teach as an opportunity to lead others both young and old in their own journey of joy through movement.

-Lauren Pfannenstiel - Almost ten years ago, Lauren was looking for a fun new workout routine and bought a Groupon for an aerial silks class.
+Lauren Pfannenstiel - Over ten years ago, Lauren was looking for a fun new workout routine and bought a Groupon for an aerial silks class.
 Flash forward to present day, this trial workout is now an integral part of her daily life bringing with it an outlet for joy, strength, beauty, and creativity.
 Lauren started with learning aerial silks before moving on to other apparatuses, and eventually finding her favorite in the hammock.
-She has coached both the silks and hammock for the past five years, and loves exploring and playing with how different skills from the silks, lyra, and trapeze can translate to the hammock and vice versa.
+She has coached both the silks and hammock for over five years, and loves exploring and playing with how different skills from the silks, lyra, and trapeze can translate to the hammock and vice versa.
 She is excited to share her passion and joy of aerial with you!

 Jeny Tamayo - With a passion and love for all forms of self expression ever since she was little, Jeny was inspired after having 3 kids to finally set it free and began a journey of exploration, with painting, yoga, movement and music.
 When Jeny came across a Groupon for aerial silks she was fascinated to find out what was all about, and after the first class she fell in love with it all - the physical, mental and emotional aspects of it.
 Jeny has consistently practiced silks and hammock ever since, and loves to inspire others to explore their unique form expression in the aerial arts.
 Never stop exploring the possibilities of what you can do!